University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ## 1.1 Practical Overview
-For this practcial you will be working with paired-end illumina sequencing data (FASTQ) and their corrsponding genome assmeblies (FASTA) from 9 bacterial isolates.
+For this practcial you will be working with paired-end illumina sequencing data (FASTQ) and their corrsponding genome assemblies (FASTA) from 9 bacterial isolates.
 You will work thorugh the practical to determine the bacterial species that is present in the 9 isolates.

 In this practical you will be testing different tools for bacterial species classification including `kraken2`, `bracken` and `FastANI`.
 These three tools complement one another and answer different biological questions.